Table of Contents

 • Though there are a lot of projects done beforehand, the unique point of my project is the animal figure of it making it look fun and interesting.

-• 3D model of the greenhouse frame using Fusion 360.
+• 3D model of the system frame using Fusion 360.

-• 3D model of the eyes and nose for the head of the pig.
+• 3D model of the head of the pig using Blender

 • Custom PCB for sensor and actuator control.

-• 3D model of water reservoir in fusion 360, its lid and its stand to elevate it so that the pressure is high
+• 3D model of water reservoir in fusion 360 and its lid.

 • Custom PCB for sensor and actuator control.